Land of Berbers, Carthaginians and Romans: Tunisia

 In the afternoon, visit the archaeological site of Uthina near modern Oudhna.
 Like Thurburbo Majus, Uthina was a colony of military veterans and was established under the rule of the Emperor Hadrian.
 Of particular interest is the site’s unusual amphitheatre which is set into the ground, along with the remains of a fortress, cisterns and a triumphal arch.

 Return to the hotel in the late afternoon.
-Dinner tonight is at a local restaurant.

 In the morning, travel along the Mediterranean coast to the Punic site of Kerkouane, enjoying a talk by Iain en route.
 Kerkouane was settled by the Phoenicians and then abandoned during the First Punic War.
 Consequentially it was never colonised or conquered by the Romans, and unlike other originally Punic cities, it presents a more complete time capsule of this civilisation.
 Archaeologists have unearthed the remains of walls, mosaics, as well as houses and streets which provide a rare insight into the lives of the people who once called this city home.